 All reply together: β€œNo matter the cost.”

-The leader places the drinking vessel into the initiate’s hands.
+The leader places the drinking vessel back into the initiate’s hands.
 They then drink again.
 This sip represents drinking from the shared well of knowledge and experience that the Hollow cultivates.
-The leader invites the initiate to present the drink as an offering to the spirits (as their first act as a member of the Hollow).
+The leader invites the initiate to present the remaining drink as an offering to the spirits (as their first act as a member of the Hollow).
 The initiate steps to the edge of the ritual space and speaks:

 For those who walk where few dare tread,